 Arkansas university brings back nursing program

-The University of Arkansas at Pine Bluff has been approved by the Arkansas State Board of Nursing to bring back its pre-licensure nursing program.
-The Pine Bluff Commercial reports the university's approval for the program, which extends through 2020, is the final step before accreditation.
+The Arkansas State Board of Nursing has approved the University of Arkansas at Pine Bluff's request to bring back its pre-licensure nursing program.
+The university's approval for the program, which extends through 2020, is the final step before accreditation, the Pine Bluff Commercial reported .

 Add your comments below